exakat/php-dictionary/dictionary.rst

 Adapters are the link between the application and the rest of the universe.
 They take incoming data and shape them into internal format, and vice-versa.

 Adapters are heavily used in hexagonal architecture.
-They area also a classic design pattern
+They area also a classic design pattern.

 `Documentation <https://en.wikipedia.org/wiki/Adapter_pattern>`__

 See also `Adapter in PHP <https://refactoring.guru/design-patterns/adapter/php/example>`_

-Related :
+Related : :ref:`Hexagonal Architecture <hexagonal>`

 .. _addition: